cambiotraining/UnixIntro/_episodes/05-remote.md

 > Using two commands we've uploaded a file to our server and checked it was there
 >
 > ~~~
-> $ scp -P 8890 notes.txt sshuser@127.0.0.1:/home/sshuser
+> $ scp notes.txt ubuntu@remote-machine:/home/ubuntu
-> $ ssh -p 8890 sshuser@127.0.0.1 "ls /home/sshuser"
+> $ ssh ubuntu@remote-machine "ls /home/ubuntu/*.txt"
 > ~~~
 > {: .language-bash}
 >
 > More often we might want to have the server do some work on our files and then get them back.
 We can use exactly the same syntax structure with different arguments.
 >
-> Try and make a change to notes.txt (perhaps add some text to the end with `echo` and `>>`) in the remote location and then retrieve the changed file.
+> Try and make a change to notes.txt (perhaps add some text to the end with the `echo` command and `>>`) in the remote location and then retrieve the changed file.
 Remember to change the name of the file as you already have a notes.txt in your directory.
 >
 > If you're having trouble check `man scp` for more information about how to structure the command
 >
 > > ## Solution
 > > ~~~
-> > ssh -p 8890 sshuser@127.0.0.1 "echo all done >> notes.txt"
+> > ssh ubuntu@remote-machine "echo all done >> notes.txt"
-> > scp -P 8890 sshuser@127.0.0.1:notes.txt changed_notes.txt
+> > scp ubuntu@remote-machine:notes.txt changed_notes.txt
 > > ~~~
 > {: .solution}
 {: .challenge}